smita-raj12/PierresTreats.Solution/README.md

 * A user should be able to navigate to a splash page that lists all treats and flavors.
 Users should be able to click on an individual treat or flavor to see all the treats/flavors that belong to it.

+* This application has separate roles for admins and logged-in users.
+Only admins should be able to add, update and delete.
+There is an order form that only logged-in users can access.
+A logged-in user should be able to create, read, update and delete their own order.

 ## Name of Author:

    _Smita_